top of page

 You can read more about another lesson I did with the book When My Worries Get Too Big.
 Just like with the Coping Skills Plan, I also created a fillable form for worrying that I'm sharing with you as well in my free resource library.
 Many people don't have access to printers, so I think providing clients with fillable forms is helpful.

-To do this, follow these steps: Step 1: Start a Zoom session by yourself and hit record.
+To narrate a trauma-informed mindfulness script from Skills for Big Feelings, just follow these steps: Step 1: Start a Zoom session by yourself and hit record.

-Step 2: Start doing a screen-share and navigate towards the purchased resource.
+Step 2: Start doing a screen-share recording of yourself.

-Step 3: Record yourself narrating with the provided relaxation script.
+Step 3: Record yourself narrating with the provided trauma-informed relaxation scripts from Skills for Big Feelings.

 Step 4: When done, stop screen-share, then hit stop recording, and close out zoom